 - Avli Tou Thodori: Wonderful restaurant and beach club serving Greek meze and favorites, along with excellent pizza, pasta, cocktails, and more.
 Reservations recommended.
-7-minute walk along the road, but it’s a little faster to walk along the beach.
+Faster to walk along the beach.

 - Nikolas Tavern: Beautiful, toes-in-the-sand restaurant serving fresh fish (mostly caught by the owner) and delicious meats from his family’s farm.
-Located on Agia Anna Beach, about a 13-minute walk away.
-The map shows a roundabout path.
-Ignore it, and just walk south along the beach.
+Located on Agia Anna Beach, south along the beach.

 Best Nearby Bars and Breweries

 - Nammos Beach Club: One of the most expensive beach clubs on the island.
 The food and drinks are overpriced for sure, but the location is very convenient and it’s the closest one with late night beach parties.